 And that is just to name a few!

 If you need help in the lunch-packing department, you are in the right place.
 Helping others pack fresh lunches is all I do.

-If you need a few ideas to help you get started, sign up for our newsletter, and you’ll get a free week of ideas.
+If you need a few ideas to help you get started, sign up for my newsletter, and you’ll get a free week of ideas for lunch and dinner.